logo

 Plot Summary

-That afternoon, while Nick walks home from school, he picks up a gold pen from the roadside and has a great new idea: Instead of calling the object a pen, he will call it a frindle and convince his classmates to do the same.
-Like Mrs. Granger said, if everyone uses and understands his new word, then it can be a real word.
-Nick and his classmates vow to only use the word frindle instead of pen, much to Mrs. Granger’s irritation.
-The idea starts causing school-wide problems when other grades adopt the word.
-Mrs. Granger pulls students after school for detention anytime she hears them say frindle rather than pen, much to parents’ frustration.
-Consequently, the school principal, Mrs. Chatham, visits the Allen home hoping to put an end to Nick’s antics, but to everyone’s surprise, Nick’s mom defends her son’s harmless creativity.
+On the way home from school, Nick finds a gold pen on the roadside and has a new idea: Instead of calling the object a pen, he will call it a "frindle" and convince his classmates to do the same.
+If, as Mrs. Granger says, everyone uses and understands his new word, then it can be a real word.
+Nick and his classmates vow to only use the word frindle instead of pen, and the idea causes school-wide problems when other grades adopt the word.
+The school principal visits Nick's home hoping to put an end to his antics, but to everyone’s surprise, Nick’s mom defends her son.
 Nick realizes that even if he promised to stop using the word, so many other people use it that he couldn’t make it go away if he wanted to.

-Judy Morgan, a local newspaper reporter, hears about the drama stirring at Lincoln Elementary and investigates.
-After talking to Mrs. Chatham, Mrs. Granger, and Nick, she writes a sensational article that engages the whole town in the controversy.
-Mrs. Chatham is horrified by the contentious publicity, but both Mrs. Granger and Nick stand their ground.
+Judy Morgan, a local newspaper reporter, hears about the drama stirring at Lincoln Elementary and writes a sensational article that engages the whole town in controversy.
 Other more influential news agencies discover the story, and before long, frindle becomes a national phenomenon.
 Back in Westfield, local entrepreneur Bud Lawrence quietly makes a profit by merchandising the word frindle without consulting the Allen family.
-When his lawyer warns him about a potential lawsuit, Bud involves Nick’s dad.
-Mr. Allen doesn’t want to deal with merchandising himself, nor does he want his son to lose his fair share of the profit, so he cuts a deal with Bud.
-The money goes straight into a trust fund for Nick’s college.
+When his lawyer warns him about a potential lawsuit, Bud cuts a deal with Nick's dad, putting the money into a trust fund for Nick’s college.
 Nick has no idea that his simple idea will one day leave him a massive inheritance.

-Though the frindle phenomenon booms across the country, it becomes commonplace in Westfield, where the excitement subsides.
-Everyone moves on except Nick, who is now wary of the commotion that his idea caused.
-He starts repressing his ideas in fear of unexpected consequences, which in turn smothers his vibrant personality.
-Mrs. Granger notices this change in Nick: He’s quieter and doesn’t joke around with his friends anymore, which she addresses on the last day of fifth grade.
-She assures Nick that he hasn’t done anything wrong, encouraging him to take risks and continue dreaming up ideas.
+Though the frindle phenomenon booms across the country, the excitement subsides in Westfield, where the word is now commonplace.
+Nick, however, is now wary of the commotion that his idea caused and starts repressing his ideas, smothering his vibrant personality.
+Mrs. Granger notices that Nick is quieter and doesn’t joke around with his friends anymore.
+On the last day of school, she tells him that he didn't do anything wrong, encouraging him to take risks and continue dreaming up ideas.
 Her support helps Nick reclaim his confidence, and he pursues new ideas all the way through high school and college.

-Ten years later, while Nick is in college, he receives a package from Mrs. Granger with two notes and the latest edition of Webster’s dictionary.
-One note directs him to a page in the dictionary, where Nick finds the first formal recognition of frindle.
+Ten years later, when Nick is in college, he receives a package from Mrs. Granger with two notes and the latest edition of Webster’s dictionary.
+One note directs him to a page in the dictionary where frindle is now listed.
 The other note congratulates Nick for winning the game; his word has stood the test of time and is now part of the English language.
-Realizing that Mrs. Granger has supported him all along, Nick—who has gained access to the trust fund arranged by his father and Bud Lawrence—establishes a college scholarship in Mrs. Granger’s name and gifts her a pen with the permission to call it by any name she wants.
+Realizing that Mrs. Granger supported him all along, Nick—who has gained access to the trust fund arranged by his father and Bud Lawrence—establishes a college scholarship in her name, using the money from his frindle trust fund.

 blurred text